ryan-mcclue/unsw/gens4015/week1-astrophysics.md

 Therefore, Earth is attracted to where the Sun was ~8 minutes ago.

-Under the influence of an extreme gravitational field, time slows down (gravitational redshift) However, time is also affected when an object moves
+Under the influence of an extreme gravitational field, time slows down (gravitational redshift) However, time is also affected when an object moves (speed of light is constant, special relativity)

+Faster you move, the slower time passes for you relative to an observer The stronger the gravitational field, the slower time passes for you relative to an observer